 Acute caries is a rapid process, which affects a large number of teeth.
 Lesions of acute caries are light brown or grey than the lesions caused by other types of caries.
 The caseous consistency of acute caries makes the excavation of the infected teeth difficult.
 Common effects seen in patients of acute caries are pulp exposure and sensitive teeth.

 Caries that becomes static without showing any tendency to progress further is called arrested caries.
 With the improvement of oral hygiene, even advanced lesions may be arrested.
 One can note arrested caries by dark pigmentation without any breakdown of tooth tissues.

 Also known as baby bottle tooth decay, early childhood caries occurs in young children.
-It occurs when a baby is fed with a milk bottle at bedtime and few drops of milk remain in the mouth for a longer time resulting in tooth decay.
+It occurs when a baby is fed with a milk bottle at bedtime and a few drops of milk remain in the mouth for a long time resulting in tooth decay.
 This type of dental caries causes yellowing of the teeth, inflammation of the gums and excessive pain in the teeth causing difficulty in eating, speaking and sleeping.
 Usually, two the upper front teeth are affected.
-To avoid early childhood caries, night-time breast-feeding and bottle-feeding should be avoided once the first baby teeth begin to appear.
+To avoid early childhood caries, night-time breastfeeding and bottle-feeding should be avoided once the first baby teeth begin to appear.